 A major must be selected by the student in one of the following departments: Systematic Theology, Semitic Languages and Old Testament Exegesis, New Testament Literature and Exegesis, Historical Theology and Missions, or Bible Exposition.
-A major is constituted by completion of at least eight semester hours of elective credit in the field of the major in addition to the prescribed requirements of that department, which already constitute an emphasis.
+A major is constituted by completion of at least eight but not more than twelve semester hours of elective credit in the field of the major in addition to the prescribed rquirements of that department, which already constitute an emphasis.
 In addition, the graduation thesis must also be written in the field of the major.